patrikk0123/fit-vut-ios-proj2/README.md

-# fit-vut-ios-proj1
+# SEMAPHORES project
-FIT VUT project no. 1: tradelog script
+FIT VUT IOS project no. 2: semaphores and elves